Language Arts Curriculum

 Jenny Phillips and her team have done extensive research on spelling rules and reading for elementary-age children.
 They have found that the study of spelling rules can be very effective for certain children, but only when the spelling rules are memorized well.
 For children or families that do not wish to spend the time to memorize the rules so they can be instantly recalled, or for children who do not benefit from these rules, she recommends spending extra time reading or practicing dictation, which can also be effective in assisting children with spelling.
 Knowing that the rules exist and understanding them at a basic level is still helpful, so the spelling-rule assignments are still recommended.

 All of our levels have a lot of review.
 We do not expect children to retain everything learned the first time concepts are introduced.
 Therefore, we build review into our courses in a spiral method.
-All concepts taught will be covered again, usually several times.
+All concepts taught will be covered again, usually multiple times.

 That’s great!
 Have your child spend extra time reading.